Philip Merivale: Early years

-Merivale was born in Rehutia, Manickpur, India, to railway engineer Walter Merivale (1855-1902) and Emma Magdalene Merivale ("Maggie"; née Pittman; 1854-1940); his father's profession meant the family lived in India, Costa Rica, and Barbados (where he was Manager of the Barbados Railway) before settling at Chiswick.
+Merivale was born on 2 November 1886 in Rehutia, Manickpur, India, to railway engineer Walter Merivale (1855-1902) and Emma Magdalene Merivale ("Maggie"; née Pittman; 1854-1940); his father's profession meant the family lived in India, Costa Rica, and Barbados (where he was Manager of the Barbados Railway) before settling at Chiswick.
 Philip's sister, Dorothea, was married to the civil servant Sir Henry Bunbury, Accountant-General of the Post Office.
+His uncle, Herman Charles Merivale, was an English dramatist.